 Stand Firm in the Full Armor of God

+Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness in place, and with your feet fitted with the readiness that comes from the gospel of peace.
 In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
-Ephesians 6:16
+Ephesians 6:14-16

 “Don’t move.
 Don’t panic,” I told my rising claustrophobic feelings.
 I lay in a coffin-like structure, an MRI medical device.
 Loud noises pounded my eardrums as unseen sound waves penetrated my body.

 I thought of that experience as I read Ephesians 6:14—“Stand firm then.”
 Don’t move.
 Don’t panic.
 Paul had given us reason we might panic: the devil’s schemes (v.11), powers of darkness and spiritual forces of evil (v.12), and the day of evil (v.
 13).
 In verse 16, he added another reason—the flaming arrows of the evil one.